- About MCS

 - MCS Parents

 In all our classrooms, the rich interdisciplinary curriculum offers extensions into advanced work for students who are free to explore beyond “grade level”.
-The three-year cycle give children the opportunity to revisit favorite lessons or materials or topics each year as well.
+The three-year cycle gives children the opportunity to revisit favorite lessons or materials or topics each year as well.

 Students do not receive traditional letter grades at MCS.
 Progress is monitored by teachers through close observation of students and their ability to internalize and master skills presented.
 Teachers and parents meet several times a year for conferences.
 Parents are always welcome to observe in the classroom, ask questions and learn more about their child’s progress.

 At all program levels, parents receive comprehensive progress reports twice a year before conference time.
 All students in primary and elementary invite their parents into the classroom during the year to demonstrate the work and research they have done.
-All students, 3rd - 8th grade, take an annual standardized test to further assess their progress.
+All students, 3rd through 8th grade, take an annual standardized test to further assess their progress.

-The Montessori Community School is accredited by the American Montessori Society (AMS) and the Southern Association of Colleges and Schools (SACS).
+MCS is accredited by the American Montessori Society (AMS) and the Southern Association of Colleges and Schools (SACS).